ConicFinance/airdrop-tools/README.md

-# Conic Finance airdrop
+# Airdrop tools

-This is the repo to generate the Conic Finance airdrop snapshot.
+This is the repo containing tools to generate the Conic Finance airdrop snapshots.

-## Generation logic
+## Initial airdrop

 The snapshot is generated at block [14,494,800](https://etherscan.io/block/14494800), which is the time at which the airdrop was announced on Twitter.